Jennifer Brady: 2018–19: Slump in singles, success in doubles

-2020: Top 50, first WTA Tour title, US Open semifinal, top 25 year-end ranking
+2020: Top 50, WTA Tour title, US Open semifinal, top 25 year-end ranking

 Brady began the season at the Brisbane International, where she made it through qualifying and went on to defeat Maria Sharapova, before stunning world No. 1 and home favorite, Ash Barty, in the round of 16.
 She lost in the quarterfinals to world No. 4, Petra Kvitová, in straight sets.
 Brady lost in the first round at the Australian Open to Simona Halep.
 In doubles, she reached the quarterfinals for the third consecutive year, but she and Caroline Dolehide fell to top seeded Hsieh Su-wei and Barbora Strýcová, in straight sets.

 Brady made it through qualifying at the Dubai Tennis Championships and then secured her second win over a top-10 opponent of her career when she defeated No. 6, Elina Svitolina, in the first round.
 In the second, she faced Markéta Vondroušová and rallied from a set and a double break down to win the match in three sets.
 In the quarterfinals, she faced two time major champion and former world No. 1, Garbiñe Muguruza, defeating her in a three-setter to move on to her first Premier semifinal, where she lost in two sets to eventual champion Simona Halep.

-Brady participated in the all-star Credit One Bank Invitational in Daniel Island, an exhibition event that served as the Charleston tournament after organizers reformatted the tournament following the COVID-19 pandemic as a Laver Cup style event.
+Brady participated in the all-star Volvo Car Open in Daniel Island, an exhibition event that served as the Charleston tournament, after organizers reformatted the tournament following the COVID-19 pandemic as a Laver Cup style event.
 She was drafted by Bethanie Mattek-Sands to Team Peace, which won 26–22, going 4–0 with nine points (one win in the second day for one point, one win in the fourth day for two points, one win in the fifth day for three points, and one win in the sixth day for three points).
 She was the only undefeated player for the entire exhibition event.

 Her first tournament following the resumption of the WTA Tour was the Kentucky Open where she won her maiden WTA Tour singles title.
 She defeated Heather Watson, sixth seed Magda Linette, Marie Bouzková, Coco Gauff and Jil Teichmann without dropping a set all tournament.
 Following her victory, Brady's ranking rose to a career-high No. 40.

 At the US Open, Brady was seeded 28th despite being ranked 41st in the world due to the number of top-20 players who pulled out of the tournament.
 She defeated Anna Blinkova, CiCi Bellis and Caroline Garcia in straight sets, before defeating 2016 champion and former world No. 1, Angelique Kerber, to advance to her first Grand Slam quarterfinal.
-She then recorded another straight sets win over the 23rd seed Yulia Putintseva to reach her first Grand Slam semifinal, which she lost to Naomi Osaka in three sets.
+She then recorded another straight sets win over the 23rd seed Yulia Putintseva to reach her first major semifinal, which she lost to Naomi Osaka in three sets.